Mountains of the Moon Blu-ray Movie

 When I was growing up, one of my favorite books to revisit was Jules Verne’s The Adventures of Captain Hatteras.
 It was my ultimate source for late-night escapist entertainment because the rich descriptions of exotic places and special characters it provided never failed to stimulate my imagination.
 I also spent countless hours with Emilio Salgari’s book The Black Corsair, but for a different reason.
 Salgari’s book was a lot simpler and action-oriented, so it very quickly connected with the dormant hero inside me, which back then frequently demanded my attention.

 Bob Rafelson’s film Mountains of the Moon temporarily transported me back to my childhood years, when I spent a lot of time pondering what would force men like Captain Hatteras and Cook to do what they did.
 This film retells the true story of Captain Richard Francis Burton (Patrick Bergin) and John Hanning Speke (Iain Glen) who went to Central Africa to discover the origin of the river Nile in 1857 and nearly lost their lives.
-Both had plenty of support during their journey, but the film makes it obvious that they were extremely lucky to come back alive because they participated in what was essentially a suicide mission.
+Both had plenty of support during their journey, but the film makes it obvious that the two were extremely lucky to come back alive because they participated in what was essentially a suicide mission.
 Both were very ambitious, very intelligent men, but, in my opinion, like Cook, they were mad as well.

-While the film frequently produces breathtaking panoramic visuals to support its story, its strength is in its depiction of Burton and Speke’s madness.
+While the film frequently produces breathtaking panoramic visuals to support the darama of its story, its strength is in its depiction of Burton and Speke’s madness.
 To be clear, this madness is not of the kind that puts people in a medical facility.
 Rather, it is of the kind that transforms people into fearless dreamers who, if given an opportunity, would embark on expeditions that are suicide missions.
-In the film, Burton and Speke are presented with multiple such opportunities and while taking advantage of them, both repeatedly explain the logic behind their decisions to enter and reenter very hostile and completely uncharted territories in Central Africa.
+In the film, Burton and Speke are presented with multiple such opportunities, and while taking advantage of them, both repeatedly explain the logic behind their decisions to enter and reenter very hostile and completely uncharted territories in Central Africa.

 In England, while presenting different versions of their historic discoveries, Burton and Speke become enemies, which I think was an unavoidable side effect of the form of madness they shared.
 (Even though their journeys were different, Hatteras and Cook unquestionably wanted to be immortalized by their discoveries, too).
 Tragedy is another such unavoidable side effect.
 Ponder this: these men entered Central Africa multiple times without proper equipment or understanding of the weather conditions they would have to endure to complete their mission.
 Somehow, they survived.
-What about the other explorers like them that did not?
+What about the other explorers like them who did not?
 For obvious reasons, the film does not address any such failures, but this does not change the fact that with these types of missions, death is always the most likely reward for those who participate in them.

 Large parts of the film were shot on location in Kenya, with the most exotic footage coming from areas around Nairobi, Lake Turkana, Lake Tanganyika, and Lake Victoria.